section-engineering-education/engineering-education/articles/nginx-reverse-proxy/index.md

 Now that we have our apps up and running, we don't want our users to use these applications by typing their PORTS explicitly, so we need to map it with something that is more human-readable.

 In this example, we will be using subdomains to distinguish between them.
-Again one is free to use whichever distinguishing element suitable as per requirements.
+Again one is free to use whichever element is suitable as per requirements.

 Another example could be a particular route like domain/client and domain/server.
 The only condition for the distinguishing element is to follow a valid URL regular expression.
 To learn about Regex you can click [here](https://regexr.com/).